pjsmith404/pjs-plant-planner/README.md

 # To Do

 - Add the ability to import background images to layout plants on.
-- Ditch the MapFrame class and just create a frame with the MapCanvas class at the top level.
 - (Sorta) Make some nicer icons for plants.
 I might turn this into a drop down of plant types to choose when adding.
 - Colour plant icons based on whether they are planted or not.